 Priority poker is a game for collaboratively prioritizing features and initiatives, deciding what new projects to start, doing effort estimations and so much more.

 The ideas stem from that each stakeholder has his own view on what is important.
 Priority Poker is then the best way that all relevant stakeholder opinions are included in the prioritization process.
-"Since we've brought airfocus' Priority Poker into our prioritization sessions, we saved 65% of the time because the tool help us focus on what to discuss during meetings." - Philipp Baumgaertel – CEO & Product Leader @Cherrydeck
+"Since we've brought airfocus' Priority Poker into our prioritization sessions, we saved 65% of the time because the tool helps us focus on what to discuss during meetings." - Philipp Baumgaertel – CEO & Product Leader @Cherrydeck

 Priority Poker can be used in cross-functional teams and can be adapted to various projects.
 The list below shows only a small part of what this feature can do:

-Using Priority Poker for anything product-related, such as prioritizing features, initiatives and backlogs.
+Using Priority Poker for anything product-related, such as prioritizing features, initiatives, and backlogs.

 It can be used in agile product management or scrum to execute sprint planning sessions and estimate efforts.

-Using the tool for any design-related task such as choosing personas, user journeys and scenarios.
+Using the tool for any design-related task such as choosing personas, user journeys, and scenarios.